8ctopus/apache-php-fpm-alpine/README.md

 ## set domain name

 Setting of the domain name is done by using virtual hosts.
-The virtual hosts config is located in `sites/config/vhosts/`.\
+The virtual hosts are located in `sites/config/vhosts/`.\
 By default, `test.com` is already defined as a virtual host.

 For your browser to resolve `test.com`, add this line to the system host file.
 Editing the file requires administrator privileges.